khulnasoft/pr-insight/docs/docs/tools/improve.md

 ### Assessing Impact 💎

-Note that Khulnasoft Merge pro tracks two types of implementations:
+Note that PR-Insight pro tracks two types of implementations:

 - Direct implementation - when the user directly applies the suggestion by clicking the `Apply` checkbox.
 - Indirect implementation - when the user implements the suggestion in their IDE environment.
-In this case, Khulnasoft Merge will utilize, after each commit, a dedicated logic to identify if a suggestion was implemented, and will mark it as implemented.
+In this case, PR-Insight will utilize, after each commit, a dedicated logic to identify if a suggestion was implemented, and will mark it as implemented.

 ![code_suggestions_asses_impact](https://khulnasoft.com/images/pr_insight/code_suggestions_asses_impact.png){width=512}

-In post-process, Khulnasoft Merge counts the number of suggestions that were implemented, and provides general statistics and insights about the suggestions' impact on the PR process.
+In post-process, PR-Insight counts the number of suggestions that were implemented, and provides general statistics and insights about the suggestions' impact on the PR process.

 ![code_suggestions_asses_impact_stats_1](https://khulnasoft.com/images/pr_insight/code_suggestions_asses_impact_stats_1.png){width=512}